About Our Internship Program

 Apply For an Internship

 The Fall 2017 Internship application closes on Thursday, September 7.
 Applications received after this time will not be considered.

 Start and End Dates

-The Summer 2017 Internship program will run from Monday, September 11 through Friday, December 8.
+The Fall 2017 Internship program will run from Monday, September 11 through Friday, December 8.

 Please send an email (noting the position you are applying for) with a current resume, cover letter, and three references to hr@826DC.org.
 In your cover letter, please explain what you will bring to the position, as well as what you hope to gain from the experience.
 Note to design intern applicants: please include a pdf of a portfolio sample or a link to your website.